 The size, style and numbers of memorials will be governed according to the section of the Cemetery in which they are to be placed.

 In keeping with Christian ideals, a Christian character or emblem will be the main feature on all memorials.
 Prayers and Epitaphs of a positive nature, may be permitted with Cemetery approval, and must be of limited wording.

 Etchings of nature scenes must not exceed 25% of the face of the die.
 Etchings of the bust of an individual must not exceed 10% of the face of the die with a maximum of 80 square inches.
 Etchings of any other kind are limited to 4" x 4" or 16 square inches.

 If, in the sole discretion of the Cemetery, a grave can be utilized by the Cemetery, it may be returned under the following conditions:

-Proper notarized statements to show proof of ownership must be submitted to the Cemetery Office.
+Proper notarized documents must be submitted to the Cemetery.

 Hours of Operation

 Under normal conditions all Diocesan Cemeteries are open for visitation each day of the year from 7am until Dusk.
 The main door of the mausoleums opens automatically from 7am until 6pm daily.